Harry Morris (footballer, born 1897)

-David Hyman Morris (25 November 1897 – 1 December 1985), known as Harry Morris or Abe Morris, was an English professional football forward and coach, best remembered for his seven-year spell in the Football League with Swindon Town.
+David Hyman Morris (25 November 1897 – 1 December 1985), known as Harry Morris or Abe Morris, was an English professional footballer, best remembered for his seven-year spell as a forward in the Football League with Swindon Town.

 Morris was voted Swindon Town's greatest-ever player by the club's supporters in 2013 and holds the club records for goals scored in a league match, season and career.
-He also played league football for Fulham, Brentford, Millwall, Swansea Town and Clapton Orient and later managed IFK Göteborg.
+He also played League football for Fulham, Brentford, Millwall, Swansea Town and Clapton Orient.
+He later managed Swedish club IFK Göteborg.

 Playing career

 Fulham

 After being spotted by Phil Kelso scoring prolifically for local Hackney Marshes side Vicar of Wakefield, Morris joined Second Division club Fulham in May 1919.
 He spent most of his time with the club in the reserve team and scored heavily.
 Morris managed seven first team appearances, scoring twice.
-He departed Craven Cottage in 1921.
+He departed Craven Cottage in June 1921.

 Brentford

-Morris joined Third Division South club Brentford in 1921.
+Morris transferred to Third Division South club Brentford in June 1921.
 With the Bees having finished second-from-bottom in their first season in the league, he helped inspire the side to a 9th-place finish in the 1921–22 season, top-scoring with 17 goals in 39 appearances.
-He top-scored again in the 1922–23 season (with 13 goals from 24 appearances), but departed Griffin Park in February 1923.
+He top-scored again during the 1922–23 season (with 13 goals from 24 appearances), before departing Griffin Park in February 1923.
 Morris made 63 appearances and scored 30 goals during his 18 months with the Bees.

 Millwall

-Morris signed for Third Division South club Millwall in February 1923 for a £750 fee.
+In February 2023, Morris moved to Third Division South club Millwall for a £750 fee.
 Over the course of his time with the club, he scored 30 goals in 76 appearances for the Lions as the club consistently challenged for promotion to the Second Division.
 He departed The Den in May 1925.

 Swansea Town

 Morris moved back up to the Second Division to sign for Swansea Town in May 1925.
-He remained with the club for one season, making just 9 appearances.
+He remained with the club for one season and made just 9 appearances.